Mridula2004/Defects-Tracking-System/README.md

 # DefectsTrackingSystem
 Features
-Issue Tracking: Allows users to create, update, and close issues.
+/nIssue Tracking: Allows users to create, update, and close issues.
 Prioritization: Ability to assign priority levels to issues for better organization.
 Assignment: Assigning issues to specific team members for resolution.
 Comments: Adding comments and updates to issues to facilitate collaboration.